kornysietsma/gitlabbot/README.md

 I started this using lazybot, but it was a bit complex, and the mongodb dependency made it too hard to run at work, so decided to roll my own...

+## usage

+via leiningen:

+`lein run config_file.clj`

+sample config file is in resources/default-config.clj

+You can also build an uberjar with `lein uberjar` and then run with just java:

+`java -jar uberjar.jar config_file.clj`

 ## License

         DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE